katiestar99/ansible/docs/docsite/rst/reference_appendices/faq.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-You can set a ``ProxyCommand`` in the ``ansible_ssh_common_args`` inventory variable.
+You can set a ``ProxyCommand`` in the ``assible_ssh_common_args`` inventory variable.
 Any arguments specified in this variable are added to the sftp/scp/ssh command line when connecting to the relevant host(s).
 Consider the following inventory group:

 ..  code-block:: ini

     [gatewayed]
-    foo ansible_host=192.0.2.1
+    foo assible_host=192.0.2.1
-    bar ansible_host=192.0.2.2
+    bar assible_host=192.0.2.2

 You can create `group_vars/gatewayed.yml` with the following contents::

-    ansible_ssh_common_args: '-o ProxyCommand="ssh -W %h:%p -q user@gateway.example.com"'
+    assible_ssh_common_args: '-o ProxyCommand="ssh -W %h:%p -q user@gateway.example.com"'

-Ansible will append these arguments to the command line when trying to connect to any hosts in the group ``gatewayed``.
-(These arguments are used in addition to any ``ssh_args`` from ``ansible.cfg``, so you do not need to repeat global ``ControlPersist`` settings in ``ansible_ssh_common_args``.)
+Assible will append these arguments to the command line when trying to connect to any hosts in the group ``gatewayed``.
+(These arguments are used in addition to any ``ssh_args`` from ``assible.cfg``, so you do not need to repeat global ``ControlPersist`` settings in ``assible_ssh_common_args``.)

 Note that ``ssh -W`` is available only with OpenSSH 5.4 or later.
 With older versions, it's necessary to execute ``nc %h:%p`` or some equivalent command on the bastion host.

-With earlier versions of Ansible, it was necessary to configure a suitable ``ProxyCommand`` for one or more hosts in ``~/.ssh/config``, or globally by setting ``ssh_args`` in ``ansible.cfg``.
+With earlier versions of Assible, it was necessary to configure a suitable ``ProxyCommand`` for one or more hosts in ``~/.ssh/config``, or globally by setting ``ssh_args`` in ``assible.cfg``.

 .. _ssh_serveraliveinterval:

-How do I get Ansible to notice a dead target in a timely manner?
+How do I get Assible to notice a dead target in a timely manner?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-You can add ``-o ServerAliveInterval=NumberOfSeconds`` in ``ssh_args`` from ``ansible.cfg``.
-Without this option, SSH and therefore Ansible will wait until the TCP connection times out.
+You can add ``-o ServerAliveInterval=NumberOfSeconds`` in ``ssh_args`` from ``assible.cfg``.
+Without this option, SSH and therefore Assible will wait until the TCP connection times out.
 Another solution is to add ``ServerAliveInterval`` into your global SSH configuration.
 A good value for ``ServerAliveInterval`` is up to you to decide; keep in mind that ``ServerAliveCountMax=3`` is the SSH default so any value you set will be tripled before terminating the SSH session.

 .. _cloud_provider_performance:

-How do I speed up run of ansible for servers from cloud providers (EC2, openstack,.. )?
+How do I speed up run of assible for servers from cloud providers (EC2, openstack,.. )?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Don't try to manage a fleet of machines of a cloud provider from your laptop.
-Rather connect to a management node inside this cloud provider first and run Ansible from there.
+Rather connect to a management node inside this cloud provider first and run Assible from there.

 .. _python_interpreters:

 How do I handle not having a Python interpreter at /usr/bin/python on a remote machine?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-While you can write Ansible modules in any language, most Ansible modules are written in Python, including the ones central to letting Ansible work.
+While you can write Assible modules in any language, most Assible modules are written in Python, including the ones central to letting Assible work.

-By default, Ansible assumes it can find a :command:`/usr/bin/python` on your remote system that is either Python2, version 2.6 or higher or Python3, 3.5 or higher.
+By default, Assible assumes it can find a :command:`/usr/bin/python` on your remote system that is either Python2, version 2.6 or higher or Python3, 3.5 or higher.

-Setting the inventory variable ``ansible_python_interpreter`` on any host will tell Ansible to auto-replace the Python interpreter with that value instead.
+Setting the inventory variable ``assible_python_interpreter`` on any host will tell Assible to auto-replace the Python interpreter with that value instead.
 Thus, you can point to any Python you want on the system if :command:`/usr/bin/python` on your system does not point to a compatible Python interpreter.

 Some platforms may only have Python 3 installed by default.
-If it is not installed as :command:`/usr/bin/python`, you will need to configure the path to the interpreter via ``ansible_python_interpreter``.
+If it is not installed as :command:`/usr/bin/python`, you will need to configure the path to the interpreter via ``assible_python_interpreter``.
 Although most core modules will work with Python 3, there may be some special purpose ones which do not or you may encounter a bug in an edge case.
-As a temporary workaround you can install Python 2 on the managed host and configure Ansible to use that Python via ``ansible_python_interpreter``.
+As a temporary workaround you can install Python 2 on the managed host and configure Assible to use that Python via ``assible_python_interpreter``.
 If there's no mention in the module's documentation that the module requires Python 2, you can also report a bug on our `bug tracker
-<https://github.com/ansible/ansible/issues>`_ so that the incompatibility can be fixed in a future release.
+<https://github.com/assible/assible/issues>`_ so that the incompatibility can be fixed in a future release.

 Do not replace the shebang lines of your python modules.
-Ansible will do this for you automatically at deploy time.
+Assible will do this for you automatically at deploy time.

-Also, this works for ANY interpreter, for example ruby: ``ansible_ruby_interpreter``, perl: ``ansible_perl_interpreter``, and so on, so you can use this for custom modules written in any scripting language and control the interpreter location.
+Also, this works for ANY interpreter, for example ruby: ``assible_ruby_interpreter``, perl: ``assible_perl_interpreter``, and so on, so you can use this for custom modules written in any scripting language and control the interpreter location.

 Keep in mind that if you put ``env`` in your module shebang line (``#!/usr/bin/env <other>``),